* JPMorgan profit jumps in quarter

 Data showed the seasonally adjusted producer price index increased 0.8 percent last month, above expectations calling for a 0.5 percent increase.
 Excluding volatile food and energy costs, core producer prices, rose 0.2 percent last month, versus expectations for a rise of 0.1 percent.

-The benchmark S&P index has risen 3.8 percent over the past six sessions and is up 2.6 percent for the week.
-The six-day run marks the longest winning streak since early March, when the index climbed for seven sessions on positive data, hopes for rosy results and signals from the Fed that it would continue to backstop the economy.
+The benchmark S&P index has risen 3.8 percent over the past six sessions.
+That’s its longest winning streak since early March, when the index climbed for seven sessions on positive data, hopes for rosy results and signals from the Fed that it would continue to backstop the economy.

 Analysts expect S&P 500 companies’ second-quarter earnings to have grown 2.5 percent from a year earlier, with revenue up 1.5 percent, according to Thomson Reuters data.

-U.S.-listed shares of Infosys jumped 7.1 percent to $47.16 after reporting quarterly results and maintaining its revenue growth forecast.
+U.S.-listed shares of Infosys jumped 8.3 percent to $47.70 in premarket trade after reporting quarterly results and maintaining its revenue growth forecast.